jihulabs/pystreams/README.rst

 Features
 --------------------

-* Calling the core Stockfighter API is pretty impor
+* Calling the core Stockfighter API is pretty important :)
+* Include